Eating and drinking in Crete.

 About 20 percent of all Greek wine is produced in Crete.
 Even if the Cretan wine does not bring the connoisseur into ecstasy, many exquisite wines are produced on the island.

 A kind of wine tourism is slowly developing, as the wineries are offered more friendly to visitors and also several sightseeing tours.

 About 70 percent of Cretan wine comes from the region of Peza, Crete’s most important region and wine designation of origin.
 Many of them are mixed and produced in large quantities by cooperatives and the quality can vary.
 Other important wine-growing areas are Dafnes, Archanes and Sitia, which have important productions and there are also fine wineries near Chania.

 The most popular Cretan white grape varieties are Vilana and Thrapsathiri.
 The oldest variety, Liatiko, has been used for the production of red wine for 4,000 years, with red wines including kotsifali and mandilari.

 House wines served in restaurants are usually very representative and much cheaper than bottled wine.
 Some Cretan house red wines have a light port taste.
 Ask for Kokkino (red), Roze (pink) or Lefko (white).

-Nowadays, Retsina, a white wine flavoured with the resin of pine trees, has an almost folkloric significance among tourists, some of whom confuse it with cask wine.
-It goes well with highly flavoured foods, especially seafood, but it is an added flavour.
+Nowadays, Retsina, a white wine flavored with the resin of pine trees, has an almost folkloric significance among tourists, some of whom confuse it with cask wine.
+It goes well with highly flavored foods, especially seafood, but it is an added flavor.